FusionAuth/fusionauth-angular-example/README.md

 #### Sign Up
 ![](images/FusionAuth%20Angular%20Example-Sign%20Up.png)

-> *Note that in the Angular example the only way to get to the Email Verified page is to complete the workflow using a valid token that you recieve in email.*
+> *Note that in the Angular example the only way to get to the Email Verified page is to complete the workflow using a valid token that you receive in email.*

 On the Sign Up page:
 * Error 400: A user with that username or email already exists